 It is notable for the way it handles images.
 It makes sure that images are optimized so they look great regardless of the display resolution or size used to access a SquareSpace website.
 It also enables progressive image loading by default to make sure pages load quickly.

 A pioneer when it comes to building websites through web browsers, Weebly was one of the first to introduce drag-and-drop website building more than a decade ago.
 It provides a full-width page editor, responsive templates, the ability to create slideshows and custom backgrounds, search engine optimization tools, and third party app integration.
+Check this Weebly review for more detailed features about this specific website builder.

 A cloud-based web development platform, Wix is another excellent option to use if you want to quickly create a good-looking site with modern features.
 It enables the creation of HTML5 sites through a drag-and-drop interface.